-The “Report” button pops up a window displaying the configuration of the current problem (not just the Validator portion), and allows saving the report to a file.
+The “Report” button pops up a window displaying the configuration of the current problem (not just the Validator portion) and allows saving the report to a file.

 E.2.1 The Simple Built-in PC2 Validator

 The built-in PC2 validator is essentially a simple version of the Unix “diff” program, with the ability to choose some options.
 The choices include: